- Easy to Play

 Speed Demo with Big Vectors - Australian Lakes and Rivers

 A wildly popular set of printed maps and posters emerged a year or so ago from Reddit that showed every lake, river and stream in Australia in incredible detail.
 The author of that project said his biggest problem was that the GIS he used kept crashing all the time and was so terribly slow at displaying and working with the data.
 This video shows exactly that same data set in Manifold Viewer, demonstrating the incredible speed of Manifold technology at displaying millions of complex vector objects.
+Download the Australian hydrology example project from the Examples page and open the project in in the free Manifold Viewer to try for yourself the incredible speed of Manifold technology, even when working with hydrology data for an entire country.
 (Version 2 video)

 Speed Demo with PostgreSQL - Australian Lakes and Rivers

 Following on to the speed demo showing native Manifold speed with over 1.4 million complex vector objects, this demo shows exactly the same data set stored in PostgreSQL and visualized with Manifold, using either Release 9 or the free Manifold Viewer.
 PostgreSQL is a fast and reliable DBMS so when used for back end storage for a super-fast client like Manifold or Viewer the resulting performance is both reliable and fast.
 It is not as fast as native, parallel Manifold storage but it is plenty fast enough for many applications while delivering the many interoperability benefits of storage within a standardized DBMS.
 Manifold is agnostic about data sources so it is happy to apply parallel client speed to PostgreSQL, Oracle, SQL Server, GPKG or any other DBMS.
+Download the Australian hydrology example project from the Examples page and open the project in the free Manifold Viewer to try for yourself the incredible speed of Manifold technology, even when working with hydrology data for an entire country.
 (Version 2 video)

 Buy Now via the Online Store